Protein glycosylation in aging-related diseases through the study of Down syndrome as an accelerated aging condition

 A short description of the project:

 Protein glycosylation has never been systematically studied in the context of DS.
-In our preliminary data from plasma samples of 10 DS individuals, compared to age-matched euploids, we detected extreme values in several glycan forms of IgG, indicating that markers of extremely accelerated ageing can be detected by studying glycome perturbations in DS.
+In our preliminary data from plasma samples of 10 DS individuals, compared to age-matched euploids, we detected extreme values in several glycan forms of IgG, indicating that markers of extremely accelerated aging can be detected by studying glycome perturbations in DS.

 The project goals and expected results: